 8) Dispose of any used tires without rims to prevent water accumulation.

 Adult Mosquito Control Operations

-No adult mosquito control operations are scheduled at this time.
+There are no adult mosquito control operations scheduled at this time.

 Click here for more information on the District's adult control operations.